austenstone/schedule/README.md

 # 📅 Schedule Workflow Runs Action

-Schedule your workflows to run at a future date and time! 🤯
+Schedule your GitHub Actions workflows to run at a future date and time! 🤯

 This works using the `schedule` event to poll GitHub variables which are used as our database for scheduling.